 - Elaboration

-The Silent Way
+5. The Silent Way

 The silent way leans mainly on the student's self-sufficiency.
-The teacher demonstrates only as a facilitator attempting to urge students to be more efficient in their learning.
-The fundamental of these lines of teaching is for the teacher to state practically nothing so that students can assume responsibility for their education.
+The teacher demonstrates only as a facilitator, attempting to urge students to be more efficient in their learning.
+It is one of the popular ways of English teaching methods.

-This learning method follows a basic schedule, grammar, vocabulary, and pronunciation continually drilled and reused for support.
-The teacher assesses their students through their mistakes, and they may never set a conventional test as students are urged to address their language blunders.
+Further, the teacher assesses their students through their mistakes, and they may never set a conventional test, as students are urged to address their language blunders.

-Total Physical Response
+6. Total Physical Response

 Total Physical Response, also called TPR, is a methodology that follows 'learning by doing.
 For example, apprentices will learn English through a series of activities, "Close the door", "Stand up", "Open your book", and "Stroll to the window and open it."
-With TPR, the most significant aptitude is aural perception, and everything else will be regular.
+TPR is regarded as one of the best methods of teaching English.

-Community Language Learning
+7. Community Language Learning

 CLL is most likely one of the English teaching methods where the student feels the most secure.
-There's an extraordinary accentuation on the relationship and bond between the student and teacher.
-In contrast to a ton of different methods and ways to deal with teaching English as a Second Language, a great deal of the native language is utilized for translation purposes.
+There's an extraordinary emphasis on the relationship and bond between the student and teacher.

-Communicative Language Teaching
+8. Communicative Language Teaching

-Communicative Language Teaching has the following qualities:
+Communicative Language Teaching, which is the most famous methods of teaching English, has the following qualities:

 - Communicative Language Teaching underscores the elements of a language rather than the principles.